Sieep-Coding/LunivCore/readme.md

 ## Why Now?
 > I built [LunivCore](https://lunivcore.vercel.app/) after getting tired of the constraints of traditional enterprise BI platforms.
 >
-> Instead of relying on a Markdown-driven system like [evidence](https://github.com/evidence-dev/evidence/), I wanted a lower-level foundation.
+> Instead of relying on a Markdown-driven system like [evidence](https://github.com/evidence-dev/evidence/), I wanted a lower-level foundation with less external dependencies.
 >
 >Something lean, predictable, and fully under my control.
 Using C and Lua gives me that flexibility.
 >